“We Do Not Just Compensate” — OR WHY WE DON'T JUST SETTLE FOR COMPENSATION.

 Despite everything, offsetting CO2 emissions is unavoidable and therefore also part of our sustainability strategy – because of course we continue to produce CO2 emissions every day in our internal processes and all projects, e.g. through Internet use, and also our supply chains must be taken into account when calculating our emissions.

-In our search for a partner, we won Code Gaia (formerly Spenoki).
-Working closely together, we developed a customized emissions tracking system that fits our 100% remote structure: the team individually records water, electricity and energy consumption, and the data is entered into our dashboard.
+In 2023 we continued to closely work together with our partner Code Gaia.
+We developed even further the emissions tracking system that fits our 100% remote structure: the team individually records water, electricity and energy consumption, and the data is entered into our dashboard.
 As a result, we have an overview of our resource consumption as a team and can identify direct starting points where we can optimize in the long term.

 The path towards a transparent supply chain